gianlucazani/COMP3221_assignment1/README.md

 # COMP3221 Assignment 1: Routing Algorithm
 <p align="center"><img src="https://user-images.githubusercontent.com/82953736/160226426-b151f6fb-5453-4c03-9069-5729491ad6dd.png" width="50%"></p>
-The assignment topic is the realization of a routing algorithm, running in a simulated local network composed by 10 nodes and at least 15 connections linking them with random cost.
+The assignment topic is the realization of a routing algorithm, running in a simulated local network composed of 10 nodes and at least 15 connections linking them with random cost.
 The network topology I used for running simulations is in the image above and the routing algorithm I used is the Dijkstra's shortest path algorithm <br>

 ## Information
-The following section will guide you thorugh the simulation of the network, by eplaining how to see results of the requirements and by stating some disclaimer for having a sure correct behaviour.
+The following section will guide you through the simulation of the network, by explaining how to see results of the requirements and by stating some disclaimer for having a sure correct behaviour.
-Before diving into further informationm, here's a brief review of the implemented features:
+Before diving into further information, here's a brief review of the implemented features:
 <ul>
   <li>
     Each node has no information about the network but its neighbour information.